 A lot depends on the audience.
 Younger audiences prefer casual messages, while business people have their own definition of “professionalism.”
 The key is in knowing your audience, pretty much as in any other aspect of doing business.

-As for subject lines, they are the single determiners whether your email will be given any consideration.
-Needless to say, they need to be optimized and feature up to seven words (as to be fully visible on mobile devices).
+As for subject lines, they are the single determiners of whether your email will be given any consideration.
+Needless to say, they need to be optimized and feature up to seven words (to be fully visible on mobile devices).

 The message body should feature 75 to 100 words, so make sure to provide relevant information only and to deliver on your promise.